JohnnyStraponi/exe_grid/README.md

 # EXE
- Training project using Gulp, SASS and CSS grid
+Training project using Gulp, SASS and Grid layout